 The Project has multiple aims, including to foster awareness of the Declaration in Indian Country and to work closely with indigenous leaders on implementation efforts.
 The Project partners with non-governmental organizations, universities, and organizations in furtherance of indigenous peoples’ human rights, while advancing education about the Declaration.
 It also fosters relationships among attorneys, tribal members, and others interested in the broader effort.
 While this is primarily a legal advocacy project, its participants include both lawyers and nonlawyers, some of whom are tribal leaders, traditional cultural practitioners, and members of tribal communities.
 Indigenous peoples’ lifeways, values, and knowledge always guide this Project.

-Publications by the Joint Project can be found here.
+Publications by the Joint Project can be found on our resources page.